JOOCE Memecoin Index (JMX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 JOOCE Memecoin Index Historical Price

-According to the latest data gathered on JOOCE Memecoin Index live price page, the current price of JOOCE Memecoin Index is 0.554947USD.
-The circulating supply of JOOCE Memecoin Index(JMX) is 1.40M JMX , giving it a market capitalization of $777.24K.
+According to the latest data gathered on JOOCE Memecoin Index live price page, the current price of JOOCE Memecoin Index is 0.506374USD.
+The circulating supply of JOOCE Memecoin Index(JMX) is 1.42M JMX , giving it a market capitalization of $720.48K.

 In the past month, JOOCE Memecoin Index has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that JMX could witness further price changes in the near future.